oheydrew/ca-term3project-docs/README.md

 We plan to integrate Jest for our main Test suite, as well as Enzyme to test React components.
 Tests for React components will live inside a /test/ subfolder inside the component folder itself.

-For known and pre-designed code components, we plan to implement some level of T.D.D, writing tests before code, to garauntee that the code functions as planned.
+For known and pre-designed code components, we plan to implement some level of T.D.D, writing tests before code, to guarantee that the code functions as planned.
 In cases where more inventive code solutions are required, we will implement tests for these functions retroactively.

 Integration Testing will mostly happen on the backend and will be used to test database and model data, as well as larger function chains.